 There are plenty of resources for students to get help with NCEA stress.

-- Studyit website – find study tips, exam advice and support forum Communicate
+- StudyIt website – find study and exam tips and a support forum

-- The Lowdown website – get tips on study stress, and support and advice through text or online forums
+- The Lowdown website – get tips on study stress, and support and help through text or online forums

 - Youthline website – talk to someone about study stress

 Parent with a question?

 If you have your own questions you want to ask, you can web chat, call or email us.
 We’d love to hear from you.